Brad Buckley: Academia

-As a teacher at Sydney College of the Arts (1989–2017), Buckley has taught several generations of contemporary Australian artists working within painting, installation, performance and new media art, including Sean Lowry, Kyle Jenkins, Alex Gawronski, Tony Schwensen, Sarah Newall, David Haines, Mark Shorter, Rowan Conroy, Sylvia Schwenk, Shaun Gladwell, Ben Quilty, Koji Ryui, Justene Williams, Bijana Jancic, Dr Catherine Payne, Bronwyn Bancroft, Yiorgos Zafiriou, and Salvatore Panatteri.
+As a teacher at Sydney College of the Arts (1989–2017), Buckley has taught and influenced several generations of contemporary Australian artists working within painting, installation, performance and new media art, including Nuha Saad, Beata Geyer, Jelena Telecki, Teo Treloar, Sean Lowry, Kyle Jenkins, Alex Gawronski, Tony Schwensen, Sarah Newall, David Haines, Mark Shorter, Rowan Conroy, Sylvia Schwenk, Shaun Gladwell, Ben Quilty, Koji Ryui, Justene Williams, Bijana Jancic, Catherine Payne, Bronwyn Bancroft, Yiorgos Zafiriou, and Salvatore Panatteri.

 Since 2003, Buckley has lectured and written widely on higher degrees and research in the art school context.
 In 2003, Buckley was invited to be the keynote speaker at the Visual Arts PhD Programs seminar at the Royal Danish Academy of Fine Arts.
-He was also a keynote speaker in 2007 at the International Symposium on Art and Design: University Art Practice and Research Funding, at the University of Tsukuba in Japan.
+He was a keynote speaker in 2007 at the International Symposium on Art and Design: University Art Practice and Research Funding, at the University of Tsukuba in Japan.

 He also developed and convened, with Simone Douglas and senior faculty members, a conference on higher degrees and research in the art and design school context, entitled Evolution: Art and Design Research and the PhD, at The New School (New York) in October 2010.
 Buckley and Su Baker AM, Pro-Vice Chancellor and Director of the Centre of Visual Art, Victorian College of the Arts, the University of Melbourne, received in 2008–09 an Australian Learning and Teaching Council (ALTC) grant to undertake research into the impact of the PhD in visual arts in Australian universities over the past decade.

 His commitment and contribution to graduate supervision was recognised in 2004 with the awarding of the first College of Humanities and Social Sciences (CHASS), the University of Sydney, Award for Excellence in Research, Higher Degree Supervision.
 In 2016, Buckley was awarded the Sydney University Postgraduate Representative Association (SUPRA) Supervisor of the Year Award.
+Buckley has supervised 50 MFA and PhD candidates to completion.

 He has been a visiting artist and professor at numerous institutions throughout Asia, Europe and North America including the University of Tsukuba (Japan), National College of Art and Design (Dublin, Ireland), the Nova Scotia College of Art and Design University (Canada) and at the Royal Danish Academy of Fine Arts.
 During 2009 and 2013, Buckley was a visiting scholar at Parsons The New School for Design (New York).